ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 I learnt reading [Philippe Cichon's blog](https://puzzles-et-casse-tete.blog4ever.com/le-scorpius-1) that it's a rare puzzle, very few makers exists.

-The shape is very cool and I tried to reproduce it on Shadertoy.
-For this I needed to understand the geometry in place here, with only my elementary knowledge.

 This video of Philippe Cichon shows how to mount and unmout it (in French)
 [Le Scorpius on Youtube](https://www.youtube.com/watch?time_continue=13&v=2orJ6rTSx2s&feature=emb_logo)